TAM-DS/TAM-DS/README.md

 ### **Technologies:**
-- Leveraged SQL Server for data extraction, Python Libraries for advanced analytics, and Tableau for intuitive visualization to decode complex financial patterns — delivering actionable insights that drive strategy and performance.
+- Leveraged SQL Server for data extraction, Python Libraries for advanced analytics, and Tableau for intuitive visualization to decode complex patterns — delivering actionable insights that drive strategy and performance.

 ## 🔧 Advanced Analytics Portfolio